 A unique resource and citation for future research on entrepreneurship, of crucial significance to economic development policies for small business around the world, and above all the key entry point for researchers to the database which is deposited at the UK Data Archive, this major publication will change our understanding of the scale and economic significance of small businesses in the nineteenth century.

 Part 1: New methods to interpret historical trends 1.
 Entrepreneurship over time 2.
 Entrepreneurship in theory and historical practice 3.
 New insights from historical big data Part 2: Overview of trends 4.
 Proprietor numbers, aggregate trends and sector change 5.
 Business size and organisation Part 3: Understanding entrepreneurship at the individual level 6.
 Explaining entrepreneurship: Correlates and decision choices 7.
-Demography and the household 8.
+Demography, the household and entrepreneurship 8.
 Gender 9.
-Geography 10.
+The geography of entrepreneurship 10.
 Migration 11.
 Portfolio businesses 12.
 Conclusion: Re-positioning the entrepreneur in history and the present day

 Robert J. Bennett is Professor Emeritus and Research Director in Geography at the University of Cambridge, UK.
 His research covers SME policy, economic development and the history of entrepreneurship, chambers of commerce, and business associations.
 His recent publications include Entrepreneurship, Small Business and Public Policy (2014) and papers in multiple journals, including Business History.

 Harry Smith is a Research Associate at the Cambridge Group for the History of Population and Social Structure, UK.
 He is a historian with interests in eighteenth- and nineteenth-century social and economic history, entrepreneurship and the history of class and towns (especially Birmingham).
 He has published articles in journals, including Business History and Midland History.